smha118/IBD_remission_study/model/README.md

 # Docker
 For convenience, a Docker image is available to run the model with your own data.
-DockerHub page can be found [here] (https://hub.docker.com/repository/docker/danha118/pibd_model)
+The DockerHub page can be found [here](https://hub.docker.com/repository/docker/danha118/pibd_model).

 # Pull docker image
 ```